balloman/status-bot/README.md

 ## Commands

-- `/help` - Shows a list of commands
 - `/ping` - Replies with pong
 - `/register <server>` - Registers a server by the ip address or hostname
 - `/unregister <server>` - Unregisters a server by the ip address or hostname